aalejandrino/Lootrify/README.md

   * Once logged in, the user can:

-    * Adding others through an auto-complete friends form.
+    * Add others through an auto-complete friends form.
     * Create new bills with a friend.
 Each friend lists all bills associated between you and them.
-    * Clicking on an individual bill will open up a comment / edit form.
+    * Click on an individual bill which will open up a comment / edit form.

   ![](https://s6.postimg.cc/pwgcmo7kh/friend_show.png)